Founder of Aroma Foundry

 Cursed with suffering symptoms of premenstrual syndrome each menstrual cycle?
-The good news, if you could really call it such, is that you’re not alone.
-Millions of women around the world are put down or even left completely incapacitated each day whenever their nasty friend visits.
-And this natural phenomenon could affect not just the person herself but also the people around her, not to mention how it could have several negative impacts on the flow of her life as well.
+The fact is that you’re not alone.
+Millions of women around the world are slowed down or even left completely incapacitated whenever their period comes.
+This natural phenomenon can affect not just the woman herself but also the people around her, not to mention how it could have several negative impacts on the flow of her life as well.

 We’ve been seeing a rise in society’s awareness about how debilitating PMS can be in some sufferers.
 The medical community has given it official recognition as a medical condition in 1931, and after further studies, it’s been consolidated into the body of symptoms we now call “premenstrual syndrome.”